computersarecool/respectrable/README.md

 ## Functionality
 ### Setting Properties
 - When added to a track, respectrable creates Max objects representing the Live set.
-These can be seen (to some degree) in the respectrable max object.
+These can be seen (to some degree) in the respectrable Max object.
 Some of the Live set is reachable through these Max objects but not every single element in the Live Object Model can be reached.
+Functions can be called and properties can be set or gotten (but [properties](https://docs.cycling74.com/max5/vignettes/js/jsliveapi.html#header2) can not be reached)

-Only `live_set`, `tracks` and the following children of `tracks` can be reached from the GUI objects:
+`live_set`, `tracks` and the following children of `tracks` can be reached from the GUI objects:
 - `mixer_device`
 - `devices`

-Additionally, only the following `mixer_device` children can be reached from the GUI objects:
+Additionally, the following `mixer_device` children can be reached from the GUI objects:
 - `volume`
 - `panning`
 - `track_activator`

-- To reach other parts of the Live set, messages should be sent via the Javascript API.
+- To reach other parts of the Live set messages should be sent via the Javascript API which [might perform worse](https://cycling74.com/forums/javascript-performance-vs-max-objects/) but can reach every element and property of a Live set

 - The two different message types (Native Max Objects and Javascript) should be sent to the ports specified in the `hosts` section of the `settings.json` file

 ### Oberserving
 Some properties of `tracks` are observerd.
 These are:
-- `output_meter_left` ``output_meter_right` `playing_slot_index`
+- `output_meter_left` ``output_meter_right` `output_meter_level` `playing_slot_index`

 - After initialization the current value for each property that is observed will be sent to the `fromMaxChannel` port in the following format: `/canonical_path ['observe', property, value]`
 	- `/canonical_path` is the OSC address and is the same as the [LOM](https://docs.cycling74.com/max7/vignettes/live_object_model) canonical path with spaces replaced by `/`